openminted/alvis-docker/openminted-components/uc-tdm-as-d/README.md

 # uc-tdm-AS-D

-This component is the workflow for the OpenMinTeD AS-D use case.
+Recognizes phenotypes, genes, markers, and wheat-related taxa.
+It categorizes the phenotypes with the Wheat Trait Ontology.
+It encapsulates the workflow for the OpenMinTeD AS-D use case.

 ## test-data
 The test-data folder contains data to run the workflow.
 More specifically: